-As far as I’m concerned there is nothing particularly special about the form of the short story, I am just as interested in the short story as I am other forms of writing; I write poetry and articles, I write short films and I even tried to write some plays.
+As far as I’m concerned there is nothing particularly special about the form of the short story.
+I am just as interested in the short story as I am in other forms of writing; I write poetry and articles, I write short films and I even tried to write some plays.
 All those forms are appropriate and interesting to me, and each one has its own challenges.
 They can all be a vehicle for expression in good or bad ways.
-After these two collections I have started thinking seriously about spending some time writing screenplays.
+After these two collections, I have started thinking seriously about spending some time writing screenplays.

 Were your stories published in Iraq and what was the reaction there?

 My collection The Madman of Freedom Square was printed and published in Lebanon after the censor had already cut out a lot of text.
-Despite that fact, the book was banned in Jordan, and whenever my publisher participated in a book fair in an Arab country, the book was forbidden from being displayed.
+Despite this, the book was banned in Jordan, and whenever my publisher participated in a book fair in an Arab country, the book was forbidden from being displayed.
 I published most of my stories and poems online and I have started thinking about publishing everything I write on the net in order to be done with the matter of censorship.
 Among the young generation in Iraq and throughout the Arab world there has been a large positive and excited response to my writing.
-On the other hand, there have been various criticisms because of what has been called “foul language and derision against religion and sect” in my stories.
+On the other hand, there have been various criticisms because of what has been called ‘foul language and derision against religion and sect’ in my stories.

 Truthfully I don’t know what the appropriate form or style is for writing about what happened and what is happening in Iraq.
-In general I am not drawn to what many Iraqi writers are writing about the situation in Iraq, a poetic and mournful language about the tragedy of blood!
+In general I am not drawn to what many Iraqi writers are writing, about the situation in Iraq, a poetic and mournful language about the tragedy of blood!
 Violence is an experience at once nightmarish, horrifying and unreal.
 In Iraq violence has been practiced over the past fifty years with severity and savagery; it has been a chain of painful and peculiar nightmares.

 The war has clearly changed Iraq’s entire society.
 People’s behaviour in your stories is illogical and irrational.
-How does writing help to comprehend the events of the past?
+How does writing help us to comprehend the events of the past?

 ‘The Song of a Goats’ gives its characters an opportunity to tell their own personal stories.
 Do you think that the process of narration helps people to heal?

 Perhaps it helps people.
 What most impresses me when people tell their own stories is the sarcastic commentaries they make on those tales, no matter how painful or horrific.
 In Iraq we say that every Iraqi has at least five good horror stories, and there are nearly 30 million people in Iraq.
-It was from here that the idea for the story, “The Song of a Goat,” first emerged.
+It was from here that the idea for the story, ‘The Song of a Goat’ first emerged.